Keeping Grandkids Entertained

 Toys and Activities for Grandparents and Grandkids

-While it is good to have medical supplies, it is also necessary to have games and activities for grandparents and grandkids for you to play with your grandkids.
+It's a good idea to have games and activities for grandparents and grandkids for you to play with your grandkids.
 These supplies include:

 - Books.
 I have read to my grandkids since they were first put into my arms.
 When my kids were young, their favorite books were Goodnight Moon, and The Very Hungry Caterpillar.
 Believe it or not, those are also my grandsons’ favorite books and the very first books I bought each of them.